OLD HEART

 Rick Kogan Chicago Tribune

 Now on national release Old Heart honors our veterans during the 80th anniversary celebration of World War 2 European Liberation.
+The film has just won best feature from an adapted screenplay honors at the Marina del Rey Film Festival in Los Angeles.
 Watch the latest the trailer here.

 A complete list of screenings is here.